This statement on slavery and human trafficking is made pursuant to Section 54 of the Modern Slavery Act 2015.

 We are committed to developing the economies of the areas we work in and building strong relationships with local suppliers.
 We operate solely within Scotland and do not have a large global supply chain.
 Our procurement is subject undertaken within the context of a wide range of legislative and regulatory requirements, including procurement the Public Contracts (Scotland) Regulations 2015, The Procurement (Scotland) Regulations 2016, Procurement Reform (Scotland) Act 2014 and the Housing (Scotland) Act 2001.

 A contracts register is published on our website which contains details of our main suppliers.
+We update this annually.

 We have a specialist procurement function that has primary responsibility for procuring goods and services on a group-wide basis in accordance with the aforementioned legislation and regulation.
 High value contracts require approval by the Board.
 We encourage our suppliers to sign up to our Wheatley Pledge.